wildfly-extras/wildfly-camel-book/javaee/jms.md

 ## Integration with JMS

-Messaging support is provided through the [camel-jms](http://camel.apache.org/jms.html) component which integrates with the WildFly Messaging ([HornetQ](http://www.jboss.org/hornetq)) subsystem.
+Messaging support is provided through the [camel-jms](http://camel.apache.org/jms.html) component which integrates with the WildFly Messaging ([ActiveMQ Artemis](https://activemq.apache.org/artemis/)) subsystem.

 Integration with other JMS implementations is possible through configuration of vendor specific resource adapters, or if not available, by using the JBoss Generic JMS resource adapter.